 FDA's Bacteriological Analytical Manual (The BAM) is a collection of procedures preferred by analysts in U.S. Food and Drug Administration laboratories for the detection in food and cosmetic products of pathogens (bacterial, viral, parasitic, plus yeast and mold) and of microbial toxins.

-FDA's Drug & Chemical Residues Methods are procedures preferred by analysts in U.S. Food and Drug Administration laboratories for the detection in food and cosmetic products of drug and chemical residues including:
+FDA's Drug & Chemical Residues Methods lists some of the procedures utilized by analysts in FDA laboratories for the detection in food and cosmetic products of drug and chemical residues including:

 - Diethylene Glycol and Ethylene Glycol